anamolacharya/Mountainipedia/README.md

 MongoDB will be used as database and mongoose will be used to create schemas.
 React will be used to create a beautiful UI using components structures.
 Express will be used to create RESTful API.
 Agile Software development methodology will be implemented with weekly sprint week.
 A MVP for the product will be published and features will be added accordingly.
+Acharya